The leventhal firm

 Are Sobriety Checkpoints Legal?

--Did the police command personnel decide the location and procedures for the DUI checkpoint?
+– Did police personnel decide the location and procedures for the DUI checkpoint?

--Was there a neutral formula for determining which cars were stopped at the sobriety checkpoint? (every 4th car, for example)
+– Was there a neutral formula for determining which cars were stopped? (e.g., every 4th car)

--Was the DUI checkpoint maintained safely, with adequate road signs, signals, and lighting?
+– Was the DUI checkpoint maintained safely, with proper signs, signals, and lighting?

--Was the sobriety checkpoint located “on roads having a high incidence of alcohol related accidents and/or arrests?”
+– Was the checkpoint located on roads with a high incidence of alcohol-related incidents?

--Did the sobriety checkpoint minimize the average time each motorist was detained?
+– Did the checkpoint minimize the average time each motorist was detained?

--Was there advance notice to the public of the time and location of the checkpoint?
+– Was there advance notice to the public about the checkpoint’s time and location?

 [i] Michigan State Police Dept. v.
 Sitz (1990) 496 U.S. 444